stfc/PSyclone/doc/developer_guide/sympy.rst

 Array Accesses
 ~~~~~~~~~~~~~~
-It will declare any array access as a SymPy unknown function, and any
+Any array access is declared as a SymPy unknown function and any scalar
-scalar access as a SymPy symbol.
+access as a SymPy symbol.
 These declarations are stored in a
 dictionary, which is used by the parser of SymPy to ensure the correct
 interpretation of any names found in the expression.
 Note that while
 SymPy has the concept of ``Indexed`` expressions, they do not work well